robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 Now, if we want to interact with a particular wind turbine,[^4] we don’t do so directly.
 IoT devices can and do frequently go offline, so we can achieve higher availability and reduce errors if we instead only interact with the digital copy (twin) of a physical device.

-For example, if we want to set the power state from ON to OFF, instead of sending that signal to the turbine directly, we would set the so-called desired state on the digital copy.
+For example, if we want to set the power state from **ON** to **OFF** , instead of sending that signal to the turbine directly, we would set the so-called ``desired state`` on the digital copy.
 The physical turbine would subsequently synchronize its state (i.e., disable power to the blades) whenever it comes online, and usually at set intervals, thereafter.
-Therefore, a digital twin record will include both a reported and desired state, and we will create and expose digital twin records like the following using Kafka Streams’ Processor API:
+Therefore, a digital twin record will include both a **reported** and **desired** state, and we will create and expose digital twin records like the following using Kafka Streams’ Processor API:
 ```json
 {
   "desired": {